Ldeguzman9/weather-dashboard/README.md

 # weather-dashboard

-This is a weather dashboard with form inputs in which auser can search for a city and is presented with current and future conditions for that city.
+This is a weather dashboard with form inputs in which a user can search for a city and is presented with current and future conditions for that city.
 The city is then added to the search history.

 # Dashboard Features: